rehierl/node-tree-outliner/3-3-0-design-4.md

 the same section: (1) If there is no previous sibling, then the last sibling's parent could be a type-1 sectioning node.
-(2) If the previous sibling does not belong to the same section, it could be a type-2 sectioning node, or (3) the next presequent sibling is the last child of the unassociated last sibling.
+(2) If the previous sibling does not belong to the same section, it could be a type-2 sectioning node, or (3) the algorithm needs to continue with the last child of the unassociated sibling.

 Note that this approach requires the ability to reliably determine if the node is in relationship with the section in question, regardless if a node belongs